bcgov/citz-imb-sso-css-api/techdocs/docs/using-the-package/apis-&-components/role-mapping/get-users-with-role.md

 An API reference for the parameters of the `getUsersWithRole` function.

 !!! note "Note"
-    The Name column starting with `*` means the prop is required.
+    The Name column starting with `*` means the parameter is required.

 <table>
   <!-- Table columns -->